Jules Gérard-Libois

-Jules Gérard-Libois (Ougrée (Seraing), 3 December 1923—Ixelles (Brussels), 26 December 2005) was a Belgian historian and writer.
+Jules Gérard-Libois (Ougrée (Seraing), 3 December 1923 – Ixelles (Brussels), 26 December 2005) was a Belgian historian and writer.
 He notably founded and presided over the Centre for Socio-Political Research and Information (Centre de recherche et d'information socio-politiques, or CRISP), known for its series of working papers entitled Courriers hedomadaires (Weekly Letters) which he created in 1958, together with Jean Ladrière, François Perin, and Jean Neuville.
 For years, Gérard-Libois provided commentary by the elections at the francophone Belgian public broadcaster RTBF.

-He co-founded the African Study and Documentation Centre (Centre d'études et de documentation africaines, CEDAF).
-He was a member of the group surrounding the journal Esprit, and the steering committee of La Revue Nouvelle.
-As a historian specialised in African history, Gérard-Libois was one of the experts appointed to oversee the tasks of the Lumumba Commission, the Belgian parliamentary inquiry into the circumstances of the murders of former Congolese prime minister Patrice Lumumba and his allies Maurice Mpolo and Joseph Okito.
+He co-founded the Centre d'études et de documentation africaines (African Study and Documentation Centre).
+He was a member of the group surrounding the journal Esprit, and on the steering committee of La Revue Nouvelle.
+Gérard-Libois was one of the experts appointed to oversee the tasks of the Lumumba Commission, the Belgian parliamentary inquiry into the circumstances of the murders of former Congolese prime minister Patrice Lumumba and his allies Maurice Mpolo and Joseph Okito.
 He was the honorary director of information at the European Commission.

 Biography

 Jules Gérard-Libois was born in 1923.
 He studied law at the University of Liège.
 In the wake of the Second World War, he became editor-in-chief of the Belgian edition of Témoignage chrétien, which placed him in the camp of progressive christians.

 He participated in the creation of Esprit groups in Belgium under the auspices of Emmanuel Mounier, with Jean Ladrière, Jacques Taminiaux and François Perin.
 He was a journalist at La Cité from 1950 to 1957, but realised that he lacked the tools to analyse the Belgian political realities.
 This was why he founded CRISP.

 When the Lumumba commission was being assembled, Gérard-Libois was selected as one of twelve candidates who applied, four of whom were selected.
 Besides Gérard-Libois, Emmanuel Gérard (KU Leuven), Luc De Vos (KU Leuven and Royal Military Academy), and Philippe Raxhon (University of Liège) were part of the expert group.
 Gérard-Libois was, however, the only expert who had an extensive knowledge of the socio-political background to the events, as the only expert on African history.
 Gérard-Libois, 76 years old at the time, was not primarily an archival researcher.

 Known for his many publications about the history of the Democratic Republic of the Congo (DRC) since the era of the Belgian Congo, Gérard-Libois set himself apart, together with Benoît Verhaegen, from the colonial circles by writing the history of the DRC in a non-sentimental style.
 They managed to disseminate many sources on Congolese history: the Congo series from 1959 to 1967, suspended by President Mobutu Sese Seko after the establishment of the one-party rule by the Popular Movement of the Revolution.